12 Awesome Adventures in Northeast Puerto Rico

 There’s so much to love about Puerto Rico, so I picked my favorite 12 awesome adventures in Northeast Puerto Rico.
 Towns like Rio Grande, Palmer, Luquillo, Fajardo, and Ceiba are all found in the northeast corridor and are all approximately 35-45 minutes from San Juan airport.
 They just keep getting better and better with awesome things to do, see, and eat.

 Come face-to-face with turtles and hover past sting rays as blue tang, and colorful snapper swim by.
-In Marina Puerto Del Rey in Fajardo tour operators will take you out on a catamaran or you can rent a “mini boat” to the best snorkeling spots, some near deserted islands.
+In Las Croabas or Marina Del Rey in Fajardo tour operators will take you out on a catamaran or you can rent a “mini boat” to the best snorkeling spots, some near deserted islands.
 It’s one of my favorite ways to spend the day on and under the water.
 The tour operators supply everything you need for a fun day.

 Learn the science as to why this is one of the most unique experiences in Puerto Rico.
 In Las Croabas Fajardo and Vieques there are numerous tour operators who guide you via kayak through the mangrove forest into a vast bio bay.
 Here you will witness bioluminescent plankton glowing blue.
 It’s a very unique tour everyone should experience.

 Near Seven Seas Beach in Fajardo is where you’ll find vendors who will set you up with stand up paddle boards or kayaks.
 If you’ve never done it before, don’t worry, they’ll give you a lesson.
 Pirate Snorkeling Shack is one of my favorite.
 They give you a map to the reefs or they’ll give you a private tour.
 The water is calm and clear.
 You can hop off your kayak or paddle board and spend time snorkeling.
 You’ll be amazed at what you’ll see underwater very close to shore.